How to Drive Legally in Vietnam as a Foreigner: License Conversion, IDP and What Actually Works

 How long does a converted Vietnamese Class B (car) license last?

 It is valid until the earlier of two dates: your residence permit expiry or your original foreign license expiry, and in any case not exceeding the maximum validity for an equivalent Vietnamese license.
-Under Circular 12/2025/TT-BCA, once issued, the license record is maintained in the national e-database.
+Once issued, the license record is maintained in the national e-database.
 For Vietnamese nationals, license validity periods vary by class — foreigners do not receive the same fixed terms.

 My TRC is expiring soon.
 Should I renew it before converting my license?